peterchinman/personal-website/public/assets/articles/strictly.md

 Some vowels are not just points in vowel space.
 What we call "diphthongs" are a movement between two points in vowel space.
 For example, the vowel in "boy"—if you slow down your pronunciation you can hear the sound moving from a vowel near "oh" to a vowel near "ee".

-This raises the thorny problem of what exactly we mean by “the distance between” a single-point vowel (called a monophthong) and a diphthong.
+This raises the thorny problem of what exactly we mean by "the distance between" a single-point vowel (called a monophthong) and a diphthong.
 Do we measure from the starting point of the diphthong?
 The ending point?
 From the closest point to the vowel we're measuring it against?

 Or should we not treat a diphthong as *a* vowel at all, but as in fact two separate vowels?
-This seems attractively rigorous, but I’m not sure it tracks with how we typically conceive of vowels in English?
-Maybe I’ll try this method out at some point and compare the results.
+This seems attractively rigorous, but I'm not sure it tracks with how we typically conceive of vowels in English?
+Maybe I'll try this method out at some point and compare the results.

 What I did instead is that I sat down, pronouncing the vowel sounds to myself, building on top of the beautiful abstract edifice of the Vowel Hex Graph, an arbitrary / idiosyncratic maze of adjacencies.